avbrahm/YumBum-Toolhead/README.md

-# YumBum-Toolhead
+# YamHead-Toolhead
-Yet Uh-nother Multifilament toolhead.
+Yet Another Multifilament toolhead.
 Design intentions were to combine multiple nice-to-have features into one easy to maintain toolhead without a strict focus on mass reduction or balance.
 Physical dimensions are still smaller and lighter than a stealthburner.

 ### Toolhead